backstage/backstage/docs/features/techdocs/how-to-guides.md

 });
 ```

-## How to add documentation setup to your software templates
+## How to add the documentation setup to your software templates

 [Software Templates](https://backstage.io/docs/features/software-templates/software-templates-index)
 in Backstage is a tool that can help your users to create new components out of